KyleRego/anki_books/docs/development.md

 If you need to debug further, `echo $PATH | tr ':' '\n'` will print the `$PATH` variable with each directory on its own line.

-## TailwindCSS

-The Tailwind CSS IntelliSense VS Code extension makes working with Tailwind even nicer.
-Add the suggested mapping between plaintext and html in the extension settings to enable it for ERB files.

 ## Overcommit

 Overcommit is a gem being used to manage the Git hooks.
 It (hopefully) outputs something like the following when commiting a change: